danigosa/django-simple-seo/README.rst

 **version 0.2.2**

- * Bufix errors in view  autodiscover in some cases
+ * Bugfix errors in view  autodiscover in some cases
+ * Bugfix error in caching when i18n activated

 **Version 0.2.1**